Ahmed-Hamoda/Projects/README.md

 2) Civil Engineering Design

-As a part of a civil engineering course I took in grade 10, I was required to design a library building that abides by engineering standards using the modelling software Autodesk Revit.
+As a part of a civil engineering course I took in grade 10, I was required to design a Shed using Autodesk Revit.
+Furthermore, I was also required to render the shed at different stages of the project.